 Research Masters Panel

-The School of Sociology will appoint a Research Masters Panel for you; normally early in your first year.
+The School of Sociology will appoint a Research Masters Panel for you at the beginning of your first year.
 The purpose of the Research Masters Panel is to support and enhance the supervisor-student relationship, to monitor your progress during the course of your doctoral studies and to provide advice and support both to you and your supervisor(s).
 It follows the same format as a Doctoral Studies Panel for a PhD student.
 See link to Academic Regulations below for more information.

 Research and Professional Development Plan (RPDP)